ade-mat/D013N88D/README.md

 # Emberfall Ascent – Solo D&D Web Adventure

-Emberfall Ascent is a single-player narrative RPG inspired by tabletop D&D. Build a lone hero, roll dynamic skill checks, and guide them through a three-act campaign to reclaim the Heart of Embers before the floating spire collapses on the city below.
+Emberfall Ascent is a single-player narrative RPG inspired by tabletop D&D. Build a lone hero with authentic 5e-style character creation, roll dynamic skill checks, and guide them through a three-act campaign to reclaim the Heart of Embers before the floating spire collapses on the city below.

 ## Campaign Highlights